-While we strive to protect the personal information and privacy of users of our Website, we cannot guarantee the security of any information that you disclose online, and you disclose that information at your own risk.
+While we strive to protect the Personal Information and privacy of users of our Websites, we cannot guarantee the security of any information that you disclose online, and you disclose that information at your own risk.
 If you are concerned about sending your information over the internet, you can contact us by telephone or post

-You can also help to protect the privacy of your personal information by maintaining the confidentiality of your account (including your password), and by ensuring that you log out of your account on our Website when you have finished using it.
+You can also help to protect the privacy of your Personal Information by maintaining the confidentiality of your account (including your password), and by ensuring that you log out of your account on the relevant Website when you have finished using it.
 In addition, if you become aware of any security breach, please let us know as soon as possible.

-If you have an online account via our Website, you can access and change some of your personal information by logging in to your account and following the instructions on our Website.
+If you have an online account via any of our Websites, you can access and change some of your Personal Information by logging in to your account and following the instructions on the relevant Website.